seclab-ucr/Themis/README.md

-│   ├── composite/               Attacks using multiple discrepancies │   └── single/                  Attacks using a single discrepancy ├── effectiveness/               Scripts used for effectiveness evaluation ├── pcaps/                       Packet dump (pcap) files generated from attack scripts ├── perf/                        Scripts used for performance evaluation ├── robust-zeek/                 Our robust version of Zeek (ambiguities integrated) (based on Zeek 4.0)
+│   ├── composite/               Attacks using multiple discrepancies │   └── single/                  Attacks using a single discrepancy ├── effectiveness/               Scripts used for effectiveness evaluation ├── offline/                     The implementation of the offline phase based on S2E and Z3 ├── pcaps/                       Packet dump (pcap) files generated from attack scripts ├── perf/                        Scripts used for performance evaluation ├── robust-zeek/                 Our robust version of Zeek (ambiguities integrated) (based on Zeek 4.0)